project-sunbird/sunbird-commons/Hackathon/Install.md

 # Installation

-If you've read the [Sunbird architecture](/architecture) description, you will have read that it requires several distributed components for runtime operation.
+If you've read the [Sunbird architecture](/architecture) description, you will be aware that it requires several distributed components for runtime operation.
 Getting started with this complexity can be a daunting task.
 Fortunately, we've simplified the installation process for some common scenarios.

 ## Choosing an installation method
 Based on your usage and the level of complexity which you are comfortable with, there are a few different paths to installing and running Sunbird.